EderColoma/alurabank/README.md

 }
 ```
 #### 9 - TypeScript Dfinition File
-In order for the IDE to recognize the syntax of external libraries a file of the type tds (typeScript definition file) must be added to the project.
+In order for the IDE to recognize the syntax of external libraries a file of the type tds (typescript definition file) must be added to the project.
 In this project JQuery was used and its tds file was added.

 #### `npm install @types/jquery@2.0.42 --save-dev`